 Cultural competency gaps:

-- Only 32.7% of participants were familiar with LGBTQIA+-specific
+- Only 32.7% of participants were aware of LGBTQIA+-specific resources for sexual health.

 Structural barriers: